C E - Civil Engineering

 C E 362M.
 Advanced Reinforced Concrete Design.

 Design of reinforced concrete buildings, including floor systems and structural walls.
-Five hours of lecture and supervised work a week for one semester.
+Three lecture hours a week for one semester.
 Prerequisite: Civil Engineering 331.

 C E 362N.
 Advanced Steel Design.

 Design of steel buildings, beam columns, composite beams, plate girders, and connections.
-Five hours of lecture and supervised work a week for one semester.
+Three lecture hours a week for one semester.
 Prerequisite: Civil Engineering 335.

 C E 363.
 Advanced Structural Analysis.